Skip to content

 Book Overview

-F. LeRon Shults here breaks new ground by explicitly bringing specific themes of Christology -- Incarnation, Atonement, and Parousia -- into dialogue with contemporary science -- evolutionary biology,...
-This description may be from another edition of this product.
+F. LeRon Shults here breaks new ground by explicitly bringing specific themes of Christology -- Incarnation, Atonement, and Parousia -- into dialogue with contemporary science -- evolutionary biology, cultural anthropology, and physical cosmology.
+Shults skillfully summarizes some of the popular constructive responses to these developments, offering a unique organization around three concrete case studies.
+After clarifying the way in which Christian...

 Customer Reviews